-Proper sleep offers the right amount of energy to mind and body, which helps in executing tasks with efficiency on the next day.
+Proper sleep offers the right amount of energy to the mind and body, which helps in executing tasks with efficiency on the next day.

 For children, attention reduces if they are unable to get at least 8 hours of sleep daily.
 Without the right amount of sound sleep, children are more susceptible to getting hyperactive.
-This means that they will get impulsive, agitated, and irritated.
+This means that they will get impulsive, agitated and irritated.

 Further, lack of sleep can decrease the effectiveness of learning, which can reduce grades.
 It is even believed that regular lack of sleep or sleep deprivation can cause learning impairment in growing children.

 Did you know that if you don’t get enough sleep, your body enters a state of stress?

 All the functions of your body are in a high alert mode, which also increases blood pressure and leads to the release of stress hormones.
 The stress hormones then make it harder for the body to reduce anxiety and fall asleep the next night.
 This is why elongated sleep deprivation can put the body in total turmoil.
 The increase in blood pressure adds to the issue by increasing the risk of health diseases.